Treatment of jaw fracture

 Other services

 Abdominal surgery AV heart block Adrenal adenoma Arthroscopy of the knee joint Bariatric surgery Bariatrics Nott's disease (trigger finger) Inflammation of the salivary glands (sialadenitis) Home visit Rectal prolapse (prolapse of the rectum) Gonarthrosis (osteoarthrosis of the knee joint) Diagnosis and treatment of hernia of the white line of the abdomen Treatment of TMJ (temporomandibular joint) dysfunction Benign soft tissue neoplasms Gallstone disease (cholelithiasis) Knee replacement Shoulder impingement syndrome Interventional radiology Correction of the nasal septum Treatment of coronary heart disease (CHD) Compression fracture of the spine Consultation with a vascular surgeon Laparoscopic hysterectomy (removal of the uterus) Laparoscopic surgery Treatment of anal fissures Treatment of ovarian apoplexy (rupture) Treatment of Graves' disease (diffuse toxic goiter) Ingrown toenail removal Treatment of hidradenitis suppurativa under the arm Treatment of spinal hernia Treatment of diastasis recti Treatment of intestinal obstruction Treatment of dupuytren's contracture Morton's neuroma treatment Treatment of uterine prolapse Treatment of vaginal wall prolapse Treatment of felon Treatment of a broken finger Treatment of a humerus fracture Treatment of femoral neck fracture Treatment of perforated gastric ulcer Лечение птоза верхнего века Treatment of heel spurs Treatment of trophic ulcers on the legs Treatment of endometrioid ovarian cysts Minimally invasive proctology Eye microsurgery Neurosurgery: what does a neurosurgeon treat?
-Emergency surgery Circumcision General surgery Oncosurgery Gallbladder surgery Thyroid surgery Операция паховой грыжи Prostate adenoma removal surgery Surgery to remove veins for varicose veins Esophageal Hernia Removal Surgery Inguinal Hernia Surgery for Men Surgery for varicocele Surgery for a torn meniscus in the knee joint Carpal Tunnel Syndrome Surgery Whipple’s procedure Pancreatic necrosis (necrosis of the pancreas) Appointment with a proctologist in Moscow Surgeon's appointment (fee required) Radiofrequency denervation of the spine (RFD) Gastric resection is a surgery to reduce the stomach size for weight loss Septoplasty is a surgery to correct the nasal septum.
-Vascular surgery Spinal stenosis Stenosing atherosclerosis of the brachiocephalic arteries Stenting of the heart vessels (coronary arteries) Treatment of tonsillitis Puncture (biopsy) of the thyroid gland Thoracic surgery in Moscow Thoracoscopic surgery Pulmonary embolism Breast augmentation surgery with implants Removal of anal fringes Appendectomy Removal of atheroma Wart removal Hemorrhoid removal: a complete guide to surgeries and methods Removal of hygroma Gallbladder removal (cholecystectomy) Bartholin's gland cyst removal Breast cyst removal Removal of bunions on the feet (surgery) Lipoma (wen) removal Removal (extirpation) of the uterus - hysterectomy Removal of papillomas Laser removal of papillomas on the eyelid Removal of polyp in the uterus Umbilical hernia removal Umbilical hernia removal Mole removal Removal of a rectal fistula Thyroid nodule removal Removal of fibroadenoma of the mammary gland Removal of a boil Removal of Hallux Valgus (Bone on the Foot) Chalazion removal Removal of the thyroid gland (thyroidectomy) Installation and removal of a stent in the ureter Fibrocystic mastopathy of the mammary glands Surgical gynecology Surgical cardiology Surgical coloproctology Surgical mammology Surgical otolaryngology Surgical dentistry Surgical traumatology Surgical urology Surgical treatment Surgical treatment of hernias Fast track surgery Maxillofacial surgery Lump on the labia Gastric bypass Emergency hospitalization Endovascular surgery Hip replacement Epithelial coccygeal tract: treatment, removal surgery (excision) Barley on the eye
+Emergency Surgical Care Circumcision General surgery Oncosurgery Gallbladder surgery Thyroid surgery Операция паховой грыжи Prostate adenoma removal surgery Varicose Vein Removal (Phlebectomy) Esophageal Hernia Removal Surgery Inguinal Hernia Surgery for Men Surgery for varicocele Surgery for a torn meniscus in the knee joint Carpal Tunnel Syndrome Surgery Whipple’s procedure Pancreatic necrosis (necrosis of the pancreas) Appointment with a proctologist in Moscow Surgeon's appointment (fee required) Radiofrequency denervation of the spine (RFD) Gastric resection is a surgery to reduce the stomach size for weight loss Robotic surgery Septoplasty is a surgery to correct the nasal septum.
+Vascular surgery Spinal stenosis Stenosing atherosclerosis of the brachiocephalic arteries Stenting of the heart vessels (coronary arteries) Treatment of tonsillitis Puncture (biopsy) of the thyroid gland Thoracic surgery in Moscow Thoracoscopic surgery Pulmonary embolism Breast augmentation surgery with implants Removal of anal fringes Appendectomy Removal of atheroma Wart removal Hemorrhoid removal: a complete guide to surgeries and methods Removal of hygroma Removal of a lumbar disc herniation Gallbladder removal (cholecystectomy) Bartholin's gland cyst removal Breast cyst removal Removal of bunions on the feet (surgery) Lipoma (wen) removal Removal (extirpation) of the uterus - hysterectomy Removal of papillomas Laser removal of papillomas on the eyelid Removal of polyp in the uterus Umbilical hernia removal Umbilical hernia removal Mole removal Removal of a rectal fistula Thyroid nodule removal Removal of fibroadenoma of the mammary gland Removal of a boil Removal of Hallux Valgus (Bone on the Foot) Chalazion removal Removal of the thyroid gland (thyroidectomy) Installation and removal of a stent in the ureter Fibrocystic mastopathy of the mammary glands Surgical gynecology Surgical cardiology Surgical coloproctology Surgical mammology Surgical otolaryngology Surgical dentistry in Moscow Surgical traumatology Surgical urology Surgical treatment Surgical treatment of hernias Fast track surgery Maxillofacial surgery Lump on the labia Gastric bypass Emergency hospitalization Endovascular surgery Endovenous laser coagulation of veins (EVLC) Hip replacement Epithelial coccygeal tract: treatment, removal surgery (excision) Barley on the eye

 Make an appointment